dreginkogan/Occams-Pipe/README.md

 ## Simplicity

 Our design implements a straightforward and simple solution to a problem pestering astronauts.
-Our design includes a very minute number of components, which drives down its susceptibility to failure, simplifies manufacturing, and is overall easier to use.
+Our design includes a very low number of components, which drives down its susceptibility to failure, simplifies manufacturing, and is overall easier to use.

 ## Ease of manufacture